Yefeng-Lin/dataplane-stack_doc/doc/user_guide/ssl_proxy.rst

 Introduction
 ************

-The SSL proxy controls Secure Sockets Layer – SSL traffic -to ensure secure transmission of data between a client and a server.
+A proxy server is a intermediary server that forwards requests for content from clients to servers across network.
+A SSL reverse proxy is a type of proxy server that controls Secure Sockets Layer – SSL traffic – to ensure secure transmission of data between clients and servers.
 It acts as an intermediary, performing SSL encryption and decryption between the client and the server.
 For client, it acts as a server.
 For server, it acts as a client.

 wrk2 is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
 NGINX is open source software for web